flux-framework/flux-docs/adminguide.rst

 ===================

 The Independent Minister of Privilege (IMP) is the only program that runs as root, by way of the setuid mode bit.
-To enhance security, it has a private configuration space in ``/etc/flux/imp/conf.d/*.toml``
+To enhance security, it has a private configuration space in ``/etc/flux/imp/conf.d/*.toml``.
+Note that the IMP will verify that files in this path and their parent directories are owned by ``root`` without write access from other users, so adjust permissions and ownership accordingly.

 Example file installed path: ``/etc/flux/imp/conf.d/imp.toml``